Effective date: November 1, 2021

 Manage Your Preferences on Our Website

-If you would like to manage your cookie consent choices with our website or revoke your consent for us to process your cookie data, you can do so by clearing the cache of cookies within your browser or mobile device settings.
+You can manage your preferences for each cookie category (except strictly necessary cookies) by clicking on the “cookie settings” button below.
+If you would like to manually reset your cookie consent choices with our website or revoke your consent for us to process your cookie data, you can do so by clearing the cache of cookies within your browser or mobile device settings.
 Doing so will virtually reset your cookie preferences, prompting our cookie banner to present you with cookie settings if and when you visit our site(s) again.